yale-systems/cpsc435-p4-guide/README.md

 $ sudo mkdir /p4app/
 $ mkdir /tmp/p4app-logs
 ```
+Note that `/tmp/p4app-logs` directory will be removed if you reboot the VM.
+You have to recreate it after each reboot.

 Since p4app scripts require sudo permissions and p4setup.bash sourcing, we create a script to simplify this process.
 Remember to replace YOUR_USERNAME with your actual username!
 ```bash